January 21, 2018 Weather Forecast

 Hilo

-Today: Occasional showers.
-Low around 67.
-Light west wind.
-Chance of precipitation is 90%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Occasional showers.
+Today: Occasional showers, with thunderstorms also possible after 1pm.
 High near 76.
-Calm wind becoming east southeast around 5 mph.
+Calm wind becoming east around 5 mph in the afternoon.
 Chance of precipitation is 90%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Occasional showers.
+Tonight: Showers likely and possibly a thunderstorm, then occasional showers after 1am.
 Low around 64.
-Light and variable wind.
+Calm wind.
 Chance of precipitation is 90%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Occasional showers.
+High near 77.
+Calm wind becoming east around 6 mph in the afternoon.
+Chance of precipitation is 90%.
 New precipitation amounts between a tenth and quarter of an inch possible.

 Kona

-Today: Partly cloudy, with a low around 63.
-East wind 5 to 7 mph.

-Tonight: Scattered showers after noon.
+Today: Scattered showers and thunderstorms after 1pm.
+Widespread haze.
 Increasing clouds, with a high near 79.
-Calm wind becoming west 5 to 7 mph.
+Calm wind becoming west southwest 5 to 7 mph in the afternoon.
 Chance of precipitation is 30%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Isolated showers.
+Tonight: Scattered showers and thunderstorms before 1am, then isolated showers.
+Widespread haze.
 Cloudy, then gradually becoming partly cloudy, with a low around 61.
-Light and variable wind.
+Calm wind.
+Chance of precipitation is 30%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Isolated showers before 7am, then isolated showers after 1pm.
+Widespread haze.
+Mostly sunny, with a high near 78.
+Calm wind becoming west 5 to 8 mph in the afternoon.
 Chance of precipitation is 20%.

 Waimea

-Today: Showers likely.
-Cloudy, with a low around 56.
-Calm wind.
-Chance of precipitation is 60%.
-New precipitation amounts between a quarter and half of an inch possible.

-Tonight: Showers likely.
+Today: Showers likely, with thunderstorms also possible after 1pm.
 Cloudy, with a high near 71.
-Light and variable wind becoming northeast 9 to 14 mph in the afternoon.
-Winds could gust as high as 18 mph.
+Breezy, with a light and variable wind becoming northeast 12 to 17 mph in the afternoon.
+Winds could gust as high as 24 mph.
 Chance of precipitation is 70%.
-New precipitation amounts between 1 and 2 inches possible.
+New rainfall amounts between 1 and 2 inches possible.

+Tonight: Showers likely and possibly a thunderstorm before 7pm, then scattered showers and thunderstorms between 7pm and 1am, then scattered showers after 1am.
+Cloudy, with a low around 53.
+Northeast wind around 14 mph, with gusts as high as 18 mph.
+Chance of precipitation is 70%.
+New rainfall amounts between three quarters and one inch possible.

 Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 53.
-Southeast wind around 9 mph.
+Mostly cloudy, with a high near 72.
+Breezy, with a northeast wind 13 to 17 mph, with gusts as high as 24 mph.
 Chance of precipitation is 50%.
-New precipitation amounts between 1 and 2 inches possible.
+New precipitation amounts between three quarters and one inch possible.

 Kohala

-Today: Occasional showers.
-Low around 49.
-Calm wind.
-Chance of precipitation is 80%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Occasional showers.
+Today: Occasional showers, with thunderstorms also possible after noon.
 High near 67.
-Breezy, with a light and variable wind becoming east 13 to 18 mph in the afternoon.
-Winds could gust as high as 25 mph.
+Breezy, with a light and variable wind becoming east 17 to 22 mph in the afternoon.
+Winds could gust as high as 31 mph.
 Chance of precipitation is 80%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Occasional showers.
+Tonight: Occasional showers and possibly a thunderstorm before midnight, then showers likely.
 Low around 46.
-Breezy, with an east wind 9 to 15 mph becoming south southeast in the evening.
-Winds could gust as high as 21 mph.
+Breezy, with an east wind 13 to 16 mph, with gusts as high as 22 mph.
 Chance of precipitation is 80%.
+New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Showers likely.
+Cloudy, with a high near 68.
+Breezy, with an east northeast wind 14 to 17 mph, with gusts as high as 24 mph.
+Chance of precipitation is 70%.
 New precipitation amounts between a tenth and quarter of an inch possible.

 South Point

-Today: Showers likely.
-Cloudy, with a low around 71.
-Breezy, with a northeast wind 18 to 20 mph, with gusts as high as 25 mph.
-Chance of precipitation is 70%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely.
+Today: Showers likely, with thunderstorms also possible after noon.
+Widespread haze.
 Mostly cloudy, with a high near 79.
-Windy, with an east northeast wind 20 to 26 mph, with gusts as high as 34 mph.
+Windy, with an east northeast wind 20 to 25 mph, with gusts as high as 32 mph.
 Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Showers likely.
+Tonight: Showers likely and possibly a thunderstorm.
+Widespread haze.
 Mostly cloudy, with a low around 69.
-Breezy, with an east northeast wind around 22 mph becoming north in the evening.
-Winds could gust as high as 28 mph.
+Windy, with an east northeast wind 21 to 23 mph, with gusts as high as 30 mph.
 Chance of precipitation is 60%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Showers likely, mainly before noon.
+Widespread haze.
+Mostly cloudy, with a high near 78.
+Breezy, with an east wind around 22 mph, with gusts as high as 28 mph.
+Chance of precipitation is 60%.
 New precipitation amounts between a tenth and quarter of an inch possible.

 Puna

-Today: Occasional showers.
-Low around 65.
-Light west wind.
-Chance of precipitation is 90%.
-New precipitation amounts between a tenth and quarter of an inch possible.

-Tonight: Occasional showers.
+Today: Occasional showers, with thunderstorms also possible after noon.
 High near 75.
-Light and variable wind becoming northeast 5 to 7 mph in the morning.
+Light and variable wind becoming northeast 5 to 8 mph in the morning.
 Chance of precipitation is 90%.
-New precipitation amounts between three quarters and one inch possible.
+New rainfall amounts between three quarters and one inch possible.

-Tomorrow: Occasional showers.
+Tonight: Occasional showers and possibly a thunderstorm.
 Low around 62.
-North northeast wind around 6 mph becoming light and variable after midnight.
+Northwest wind around 6 mph.
 Chance of precipitation is 100%.
+New precipitation amounts between a half and three quarters of an inch possible.

+Tomorrow: Occasional showers.
+High near 76.
+Northeast wind 5 to 8 mph becoming light and variable in the afternoon.
+Chance of precipitation is 80%.
 New precipitation amounts between three quarters and one inch possible.

 Waikoloa

-Today: Partly cloudy, with a low around 63.
-East southeast wind 6 to 8 mph.

-Tonight: Isolated showers.
+Today: Isolated showers, with thunderstorms also possible after noon.
 Mostly sunny, with a high near 80.
-East southeast wind 5 to 8 mph becoming calm in the afternoon.
+Light east wind becoming northeast 6 to 11 mph in the afternoon.
 Chance of precipitation is 20%.

-Tomorrow: Isolated showers.
+Tonight: Isolated showers and thunderstorms.
 Partly cloudy, with a low around 61.
-East southeast wind 3 to 7 mph.
+East wind 10 to 13 mph.
 Chance of precipitation is 20%.

-Moderate trade winds will deliver a steady stream of clouds and showers the next couple of days as moisture associated with a dissipated front combines with a weak disturbance aloft.
-Showers will favor windward and mauka areas with periods of isolated to scattered showers drifting leeward.
-Winds may diminish Thursday and Friday with a land and sea breeze weather regime setting up.
+Tomorrow: Isolated showers after noon.
+Mostly sunny, with a high near 79.
+Breezy, with an east northeast wind 10 to 15 mph, with gusts as high as 21 mph.
+Chance of precipitation is 20%.

 Data Courtesy of NOAA.gov